Tags:ADaM SDTM Define-XML CDISC standards

-Formedix has been strong advocates for the use of CDISC data standards in clinical and non-clinical research for half my life now, ever since we realized how it could transform our business by enabling the rapid design and build of clinical trials.
+Formedix has been strong advocates for the use of CDISC data standards in clinical and non-clinical research for decades, ever since we realized how it could transform our business by enabling the rapid design and build of clinical trials.
 We quickly focused our company around the use of CDISC standards, and are now industry leaders in CDISC software, professional services, and training.

 By working together using the same standards we can optimize our clinical trials by increasing data quality and reducing design and execution time.
 Ultimately that means getting more products to the market at less cost.